darkyfoxy/Non_HAL_Lib/README.md

 At this moment, the library contains the follow main modules:

-+ non_hal_conv.c - functions for converting numeric types to character strings and vice versa.
++ non_hal_conv.c - functions for converting numeric types to character strings and vice versa;
++ non_hal_kalmfilter.c - functions to filter data with the fast Kalman filter.

 ## How to use